loftyyyy/loftyyyy/README.md

 ## Let's Connect!

-[Add your social links, portfolio website, or other ways to contact you.]
+[My website (in the future)]

-[Optional:] Feel free to ask questions or offer suggestions.
+Feel free to ask questions or offer suggestions.
 I'm always open to feedback and learning new things!

 Thanks for stopping by!

+lofty08.business@gmail.com

 <!---
 loftyyyy/loftyyyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.